 The association received its Royal Charter in August 1996 and was designated Royal in October 1996, with HRH The Princess Royal as its Patron.
 The College took responsibility for postgraduate and medical education, including continuing professional development.

-Today, the College has over 17,000 members who are based in the UK and abroad.
+Today, the College has about 19,000 members who are based in the UK and abroad.

 Our Archive contains records of RCPCH and British Paediatric Association from 1928 until present day.

 It may be of interest to those researching the College, the history of medicine, health and social policy and medical education.

 For further information or enquiries, please contact Kate Veale, Archivist and Records Administrator, on email@example.com.